IIIF/cookbook-recipes/recipe/0068-newspaper/index.md

  - Annona
  - UV
  - Glycerine Viewer
+ - Theseus
 topic:
  - realWorldObject
 ---

 ## Use Case

 Digitized Newspapers are more complicated than some other types of content as the hierarchy of Titles, Volumes and Issues are important in making them accessible.
 The date of publication and providing access to OCR data are also important to the viewing experience.
 This recipe gives an example of a basic Newspaper with two issues and links to text generated from Optical Character Recognition (OCR) software.
 The aim is to give a good outline of common mapping solutions for Newspapers.

 ## Implementation notes